XcalableMP/manual/en/gmove.rst

      b(3:4) = a(1:2)
    !$xmp end task

-In the previous example, it just reversed the assignment statement of the in mode.
+In this example, it just reversed the assignment statement of the in mode.
 In gmove directive which is out mode, it executes Put communication from array of first half node to array of second half node.

 .. image:: ../img/gmove/gmove_out.png